worthingtont12/cultural-mapper/Assets/README.md

 # Language JSON file

 Used the Twitter API to make a request of supported langauges.
+File was manipulated to collapse similar langauges into one category, ie english,british english, and australian english.